 Choose the Best Toothbrush for You

 What is important is that you select a toothbrush with which you are comfortable and allows you to brush your teeth effectively.
 If you remain unsure which to use, consult with your dentist for advice.
 Jeffrey D. Clark, DDS, is a premier dentist serving the Greater Scottsdale area who can help you weigh the pros and cons and make a choice.
-Contact Scottsdale Dental Excellence with any questions you may have and to schedule your next checkup.
+Contact Scottsdale Cosmetic Dentistry Excellence with any questions you may have and to schedule your next checkup.